In This Week's Email:

 Community Volunteer Opportunity: Crown Heights JCC at 899 Montgomery Street is looking for volunteers to support the food pantry they created to meet the rising need for emergency food assistance in Crown Heights.
 To sign up to package food and/or to drive, follow this link.
 This is an ongoing opportunity.
 If you have any further questions, email Jeremy Nicholson.

 Community Support: We are blessed with many generous community members who are eager to support the broader PHS community during this difficult time.
 If you are in a position to offer a good or service (e.g. an old laptop for work or school, help with groceries or medications) please fill out the following spreadsheet.
-If you are seeking assistance, please feel free to reach out to anyone on the list directly.
 Questions may be sent to email@example.com.

-COVID-19 Relief Fund: Rabbi Leener is still maintaining a COVID-19 tzedakah fund, through which he has been able to discreetly provide direct financial assistance, provide hot meals for 80 people, and support funeral arrangements for those in need.
+COVID-19 Relief Fund: Rabbi Leener is still maintaining a COVID-19 tzedakah fund, through which he has been able to discreetly provide direct financial assistance, provide hot meals, and support funeral arrangements for those in need.
 If you are able, please donate here, and specify that the gift is being made for relief funds.

 Thank you and tizku l'mitzvot.